Frequently Asked Questions

 Our clients are the only ones that pay us.
 (And they do so through monthly or quarterly billing.)
 We receive no other compensation based on products or investments we recommend, so we are fee-only financial planners.

 We don’t charge as much as other financial planners because we want to be able to work with people who can’t afford traditional financial advice.
-We run a lean business without fancy offices and mahogany desks so that we can have lower fees and no asset minimums and help normal, everyday people instead of just the wealthy.
+We run a lean business without fancy offices and mahogany desks so that we can have lower fees and no asset minimums and help regular, everyday people instead of just the wealthy.

 Our goal is to provide more value than we cost.
 We want to help people, so if we don’t think we can put you in a better position than you are now, we won’t work with you.
 For examples of how we have saved our clients money or helped them earn more, read this blog post.
 While we do improve our clients’ financial situations, most of them say that the greatest value we provide is actually the peace of mind of knowing that they are on the right track and they aren’t trying to figure everything out alone.